mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Confused #

 Colors, patterns, and weird ideas swirl around your head, keeping you from being able to focus, which makes your actions uncoordinated and awkward.
-The number after the status acts as a step penalty on any test you take.
+The number after the status acts as a rating penalty on any test you take.

 #### Corrosive #